Xilinx/PYNQ/docs/source/overlay_design_methodology/python_packaging.rst

 One extremely useful feature that pip provides is the ability to deliver non-python files.
-In the PYNQ project this is useful for delivering FPGA binaries (.bit), overlay TCL source files (.tcl), PYNQ MicroBlaze binaries (.bin), and Jupyter Notebooks (.ipynb), along side the pynq Python libaries.
+In the PYNQ project this is useful for delivering FPGA binaries (.bit), overlay TCL source files (.tcl), PYNQ MicroBlaze binaries (.bin), and Jupyter Notebooks (.ipynb), along side the pynq Python libraries.

 From a Terminal on the PYNQ board, installing the pynq Python libraries is as simple as running: